 From 1 November 2009, the requirements for new applicants for taxi driver authorisation have changed.
 Please download the driver authorisation for taxi services information bulletin for more information on the requirements.

-The Taxi User Guide has been developed by the department in consultation with the taxi industry.
+has been developed by Transport and Main Roads in consultation with the taxi industry.
 The purpose of the guide is to influence and improve social behaviour by taxi users.